 GUIDELINE #5: Accept and mark the answer as

 If you find a reply that answers your question satisfactorily, please mark it as

-- Others learners, who are searching for the same problem, find the solution faster
+- Other learners, who are searching for the same problem, find the solution faster

 Here’s how you can do that:

-These guidelines are not meant to prevent/discourage learners from asking questions in the Community.
+These guidelines aren’t meant to prevent/discourage learners from asking questions in the Community.
 We realize that learning data skills can be overwhelming, especially when you get stuck.

-That is why we are not making the question-asker accountable for following the guidelines.
-As a question-asker, you are eligible to get your question answered whether or not you follow them.
-(Of course, if you do follow them, you might get your answer faster).
+That’s why we aren’t making the question-asker accountable for following the guidelines.
+As a question-asker, you’re eligible to get your question answered whether or not you follow them.
+(Of course, if you do follow them, you might get your answer faster.)

-Instead, we will make it the responsibility of our passionate Community Moderators to enforce these guidelines.
+Instead, we’ll make it the responsibility of our passionate Community Moderators to enforce these guidelines.

 This will ensure that we create a welcoming community where all learners can get help fast!

-I am grateful to our amazing Learning Assistants who enthusiastically helped me in framing these guidelines.
+I’m grateful to our amazing Community Moderators and Learning Assistants who enthusiastically helped me in framing these guidelines.